 In this section

-It is common for children to complain about chest pain and it is common for adults to worry!
+It is common for toddlers, children and teens to complain about chest pain and it is common for adults to worry!
 Unlike chest pain in adults, pediatric chest pain is rarely a sign of a health emergency.
-A thorough exam will help identify the cause.
+A thorough exam will help identify the cause of your child’s chest or abdominal pain.
 A referral to a pediatric cardiologist may be necessary for chest pain related to physical exercise or heart palpitations, and when there is an individual or family history of heart disease.